Harshith-J-L/crawler/README.md

 3) Run the application as follows

-   For Linux or macOs users
+   For Linux or macOS users

        uwsgi --ini uwsgi.ini